-- a) The applicant/family is not elderly; - b) Submission of false, incomplete or inaccurate information on the application, or failure to cooperate in the verification process; - c) The applicant has a history of unacceptable or unsatisfactory credit or criminal history as reported by a credit agency or other organization.
+- a) The applicant/family is not elderly; - b) The applicant/family is not disabled; - c) Submission of false, incomplete or inaccurate information on the application, or failure to cooperate in the verification process; - d) The applicant has a history of unacceptable or unsatisfactory credit or criminal history as reported by a credit agency or other organization.
 This includes registration as a Sexual Offender.
-(Please see Credit & Criminal Screening Criteria for more information); - d) Negative reference from current or previous landlord, including but not limited to late rent, non-sufficient funds (NSF) checks, lease violations, evictions, etc; - e) Failure to sign designated or required forms; - f) Failure to provide required documentation in a timely manner; - g) The applicant cannot pay the appropriate security deposit at move-in; - h) The applicant will be maintaining a separate 2nd residence and/or legal address; - i) The applicant has been offered a housing apartment and has refused to take the apartment offered without a verifiable medically-related reason; - j) The applicant is not capable of fulfilling the lease agreement, with or without assistance; - k) The applicant has an unacceptable criminal history (as stated in the sections on Criminal on Drug-Related Activity and the Criminal Screening Criteria); - l) The applicant cannot show (by HUD formula) a need for the subsidy assistance, where applicable, or the household income exceeds the HUD limits; - m) The applicant is unable to provide proof of social security numbers as required by HUD and management policy.
+(Please see Credit & Criminal Screening Criteria for more information); - e) Negative reference from current or previous landlord, including but not limited to late rent, non-sufficient funds (NSF) checks, lease violations, evictions, etc;

+- f) Failure to sign designated or required forms; - g) Failure to provide required documentation in a timely manner; - h) The applicant cannot pay the appropriate security deposit at move-in; - i) The applicant will be maintaining a separate 2nd residence and/or legal address; - j) The applicant has been offered a housing apartment and has refused to take the apartment offered without a verifiable medically-related reason; - k) The applicant is not a Citizen, National or eligible non-Citizen (as defined by HUD), is seeking assistance, and is unable to pay market rent; - 1) The applicant is not capable of fulfilling the lease agreement, with or without assistance; - m) The applicant has an unacceptable criminal history (as stated in the sections on Criminal or Drug-Related Activity and the Criminal Screening Criteria); - n) The applicant cannot show (by HUD formula) a need for the subsidy assistance, where applicable, or the household income exceeds the HUD limits; - o) The applicant is unable to provide proof of social security numbers as required by HUD and management policy.

-16. CRIMINAL OR DRUG-RELATED ACTIVITY
+20. CRIMINAL OR DRUG-RELATED ACTIVITY